-- Create text files for individual nodes by using only lowercase characters with the exact node name, followed by the .txt extension as shown below. - To create a broadcast message intended for all local nodes, enter your message text in a file named all.txt using only lowercase characters for the filename.
+- Create text files for individual node messages by using only lowercase characters with the exact node name, followed by the .txt extension as shown below.
+Whitespace characters are not allowed in node names. - Create text files for group messages by using only lowercase characters with the group name, followed by the .txt extension.
+Whitespace characters are not allowed in group names. - To create a broadcast message intended for all local nodes, enter your message text in a file named all.txt using only lowercase characters for the filename.